mikeypy/plot-graph-using-c3js/README.md

 python --version
 Python 3.5.2

-cd-local folder containing the file python -m http.server
+open the cmd tool and and change to cd-local folder containing the file type python -m http.server in the prompt to start local webserver

 Afterwards visit http://localhost:8000 to see website